 The highlight of this app is the advanced collaboration feature that enables the entire team to stay in sync and work on a project.
 You can use this app to get the custom domain-based special email for your employees.
 With the help of email and domain aliases, you will be able to manage your domain efficiently.

-The app is ideally integrated with notes, contacts, calendar, and tasks.
-This means you can manage your contacts, take important notes, plan events and even carry out tasks with ease.
+The app is ideally integrated with notes, contacts, calendars, and tasks.
+This means you can manage your contacts, take important notes, plan events, and even carry out tasks with ease.
 On top of all, it keeps all of your attachments organized based on type.
 As a result, navigating through attachments and finding out the one you need is never a hassle.

-Install: (15-day free trial for professional trial, Starting price $1/month billed annually)
+Install: (15-day free trial for Professional, Starting price $1/month billed annually)